hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 With the introduction of the modern, fast-paced JDK release schedule the JVM landscape has undergone a phase change.
 After fifteen years, the default GC changed from Parallel to G1, and there are even newer, low-latency collectors.
-In May 2020 we did an [extensive test](/blog/2020/06/01/jdk-gc-benchmarks-part2) with various combinations of old and new JDK/GC combinations and we bring you the most important conclusions that should impact your Hazelcast Jet setup:
+In June 2020 we did an [extensive test](/blog/2020/06/09/jdk-gc-benchmarks-part2) with various combinations of old and new JDK/GC combinations and we bring you the most important conclusions that should impact your Hazelcast Jet setup: